-↑ The 12 V/5 V/3.3 V output from the connector is used only to supply power to dedicated peripheral devices.
-If it is used to power other devices, NC operation may be guaranteed due to voltage drops or wraparound noise.
+⚠ Output from 12 V/5 V/3.3 V connectors is for powering peripheral devices only.
+If used for powering other equipment, NC operation will not be guaranteed due to voltage drops or wraparound noise.
 Do not use it to supply power to other devices.